 Half an hour before my appointment I walked into the local clinic which is temporarily used as vaccination centre.

-The friendly employees said it was not a problem at all that I was a bit early and told that I could immediately receive my jab.
+The friendly employees explained it was not a problem at all that I was a bit early and told me that I could immediately receive my jab.
 However, I had to fill in a health questionnaire first, answering such questions whether I had any pre-existing medical conditions or ever suffered before from adverse reactions to any other vaccine.